-- (i) The Employer must provide copies of all flexibility arrangements made under this Clause to the Union, upon request from the Union and with the authorisation of the individual employee concerned. - (j) The employer must ensure that the terms of the individual flexibility arrangement: - (a) are about permitted matters under section 172 of the Fair Work Act 2009; - (b) are not unlawful terms under section 194 of the Fair Work Act 2009.
+- (h) The Employer is responsible for ensuring that all of the requirements of subclause (e) of this Clause are met. - (i) The Employer must provide copies of all flexibility arrangements made under this Clause to the Union, upon request from the Union and with the authorisation of the individual employee concerned. - (j) The employer must ensure that the terms of the individual flexibility arrangement: - (a) are about permitted matters under section 172 of the Fair Work Act 2009; and - (b) are not unlawful terms under section 194 of the Fair Work Act 2009.